aganezov/fga/docs/readme.md

 ## [fga_gene_filter.py][4]

 This script is designed for simple filtration of gff formatted files, which in this study were representing information about particular gene ids location in each genome.
-There are several filtration available with this script:
+There are several filtrations available with this script:

 * **good** / **bad** gene ids filter: as files with those values can be supplied for this script, one can filter out all unwanted gene ids from supplied gff formatted data.
 It is important to notice, that **bad** filtration set will always dominate a good one.

-* **continuous** exons filter: this option allows one to examine all coding exons, as if they were sorted by their bp coordinates, and then to check if there are any coding exons, that might appear in a non contiguous sequences.
-Such coding exons will be removed from further filtration.
+* **continuous** gene id filter: this option allows one to examine all gene ids, as if they were sorted by their bp coordinates, and then to check if there are any gene ids, that might appear in non contiguous sequences.
+Such gene ids will be removed from further filtration.

-As same gene can be represented as a sequence of coding exons, and, for the purpose of genome rearrangement perspective, we'd like to represent each gene with a single coding exon.
-There are several options available for rewriting coding
+As some gene can be represented as a sequence gene ids, and, from the genome rearrangement perspective, we'd like to represent each gene with a single gene.
+There are several options available for rewriting gene ids:
-  exons:

-1. median coordinates rewriting: for each gene we determine call coding exons.
+1. **median** coordinates rewriting: for each gene we determine call coding exons.
 After that, for each coding exon we determine a median base pair coordinate.
 And the resulting coordinate for particular gene is computed as median of previously computed medians.
 Results are written into start and end coordinates of respective coding exon sequences.

+        Example:
+        assume one has 3 identical gene ids AAA111 in some genome on same fragment with coordinates:

+        1. start = 0, end = 5
+        2. start = 20, end = 25
+        3. start = 40, end = 45

+        this option will rewrite for each of those gene ids their start and end coordinates as 22.5, as it equals to

+        ((0 + 5) / 2 + (20 + 25) / 2 + (40 + 45) / 2 ) / 3

+         co called median of median

-2. tandem filtration: if, there are several coding exons are following each other, they'll be represented with a single instance in the resulted data
+ 2. **tandem filtration**: if, there are several gene ids, that are following each other in terms of their bp coordinates, they'll be represented with a single instance in the resulted data

+        Example:
+        assume one has 3 identical gene ids AAA111 in some genome on same fragment that form a contiguous sequence (as there are no other gene ids, that, based on their coordinates would be in between AAA111 ids after sorting)

+        ...
+AAA111 AAA111 AAA111 ...

+        this option will rewrite such gene ids as

+        ...
+AAA111 ...

+        leaving only one instance from each such contiguous sequence of same gene ids

-in terms of order, filtration and rewriting is performed in the following order:
+in terms of order, filtration and rewriting are performed in the following order:

 1. gene id filtration, using **bad** and **good** gene id sets
 2. continuous filtration